 Notes

 Coconut cream: This recipe also works well with coconut cream substituted 1:1 in place of whipping cream.
-There’s a slight coconut taste, but the texture is virtually the same and there’s approximately 70 less calories in each batch.
+There’s a slight coconut taste, but the texture is virtually the same.
+Just an option if you don’t have regular cream!
 Coconut cream is the thicker top layer in a can of full-fat coconut milk.

 Double or triple the recipe to serve as a dip for a crowd!
 Nutrition information estimated with My Fitness Pal.